simplicitesoftware/docs/content/CTG_30_tutorial/CTG_20_expanding/LSN_040_instances/instances_ENU.md

 Therefore, when using an instance in scripts, it should be kept in mind:
 - that it may be necessary to flush loaded filters and values (via `ObjectDB.resetFilters()` and `ObjectDB.resetValues()`)
-- to avoid concurrent use of the same instance by several threads, it is essential to use a synchronisation block (see commented example below)
+- to avoid concurrent use of the same instance by several threads, it is essential to use a synchronization block (see commented example below)

 ```java
 // loading a temporary instance